dmytrozabolotnii/autoware_mini/README.md

 There are different predictor parameters to run specific FOVRVO configurations described in the paper:

-* `predictor:=pedestrianrvo`: Pure RVO implementation (no gaze direction detector)
+* `predictor:=pedestrianrvo`: Pure RVO implementation (no gaze direction data used)
-* `predictor:=pedestrianrvofov`: RVO implementation with gaze direction constraint and variable responsibility (gaze direction detector running)
+* `predictor:=pedestrianrvofov`: RVO implementation with gaze direction constraint and variable responsibility (using pre-recorded gaze directions from the bag)
-* `predictor:=pedestrianrvomap`: RVO implementation with map information integration (no gaze direction detector)
+* `predictor:=pedestrianrvomap`: RVO implementation with map information integration (no gaze direction data used)
-* `predictor:=pedestrianrvofovmap`: Combination of the above and main FOVRVO model (gaze direction detector running)
+* `predictor:=pedestrianrvofovmap`: Combination of the above and main FOVRVO model (using pre-recorded gaze directions from the bag)
-* `predictor:=pedestrianrvogaaddon`: Combined model of FOVRVO and [GATraj](https://github.com/mengmengliu1998/GATraj) model (gaze direction detector running)
+* `predictor:=pedestrianrvogaaddon`: Combined model of FOVRVO and [GATraj](https://github.com/mengmengliu1998/GATraj) model (using pre-recorded gaze directions from the bag)

 To run Deep Learning pedestrian motion predictors instead against which the model is evaluated use the following commands.
 For these models, some parameters you can change including the amount of candidate predictions they output $k$ can be found in `config/detection.yaml` file under the `prediction` category. ($k$ is denoted in the file as `predictions_amount`)
 * `predictor:=pedestrian`: [PECNet](https://github.com/HarshayuGirase/Human-Path-Prediction/tree/master/PECNet) model